JerpJorp/angulectron/public/welcome.md

 Over time, you can go back to your instance list and review your sessions and their transcripts, summaries, study guides, etc.  You can also change your default models/providers or prompts for interactions and go back to your instance list and re-request interactions.
 Better prompts and different models have different effects on the quality of the response, and this could be different based on the kind of material in the transcript.

+---
+> There are two kinds of settings you can modify that come with a default set of values.

 ## Configuration

 As it stands, I have a few ways to do recorded transcription, one way to do live transcription, and 3 LLM providers, each with multiple models for doing analysis of the transcript.
 I have a few canned prompts you can use, tweak, or add to.